A+ BBB Accredited

 Itemized Closing Cost Explanation

-Origination Fee: This charge is for the lender’s services in processing your Home Equity Conversion Mortgage (HECM) application.
+Origination Fee: This charge covers the lender’s services for processing your Home Equity Conversion Mortgage (HECM) application.
 It’s essentially the cost for a lender to process your loan from start to finish.
-FHA sets limits on how much lenders can charge for this fee to protect borrowers from excessive costs.
+FHA sets limits on how much lenders can charge for this fee to protect borrowers from high costs.
 Specifically, a lender can charge no more than $2,500 or 2% of the first $200,000 of your home’s value, plus 1% of any amount over $200,000.
 However, no matter what your home is worth, the origination fee for a HECM can’t exceed $6,000.

-Document Preparation: This is a 3rd party service selected by the lender responsible for preparing the final closing documents, including the note, deed of trust, agreement, etc. They are responsible for ensuring the documents follow local and federal guidelines.
+Document Preparation: This is a 3rd-party service selected by the lender to prepare the final closing documents, including the note, deed of trust, agreement, etc. They are responsible for ensuring the documents follow local and federal guidelines.

 Flood Certification: This is a 3rd party service responsible for ascertaining whether a property is in a Flood Zone as determined by FEMA and provides a Life of Loan determination/guarantee.